• Recipes

 Plums in measuring cup on wooden table.

-Small plums like the juicy stone fruit Italian kind can increase to three to four in a cup if sliced or four to five if diced.
+For diced plums, you can usually fit two to three medium plums in a cup.
+Small plums, like the juicy Italian variety, can increase to three to four in a cup of sliced or four to five if diced.

 Plums on a tree with green leaves.

-Photo Courtesy - Plant-Instructions.com
+photo courtesy - Plant-Instructions.com

 How Many Plums In A Quart